Terminating an employee when they’re on probation

 Make sure you calculate the minimum period of employment correctly

-Before you terminate the services of an employee on probation, you need to make sure you have calculated the period of employment correctly.
+Before you terminate the services of an employee on probation, you need to make sure you’ve properly calculated the period of employment.

-It’s probably stating the obvious, but the ‘minimum period of employment starts on the date employment commences.
-It finishes on either the date the employee is notified of the dismissal or immediately before the dismissal, whichever is earlier.
+It’s probably stating the obvious, but the ‘minimum period of employment’ starts on the date employment commences.
+It finishes, however, on either the date the employee is notified of the dismissal or immediately before the dismissal, whichever is earlier.

 A ‘month’ means a calendar month, beginning on a date and finishing immediately before the corresponding date in the next month.

-It is important to be aware that certain ‘excluded periods’ do not count towards the minimum period of employment.
+Be aware that certain ‘excluded periods’ don’t count towards the minimum period of employment.
 These typically relate to periods of authorised absence, certain types of unpaid leave and certain types of unpaid authorised absence.
-For example, periods of unpaid parental leave and unpaid personal/ carer’s leave will not count.
+For example, periods of unpaid parental leave and unpaid personal or carer’s leave will not count.
 On the other hand, periods of community service leave (such as jury service and certain ‘stand downs’) are not considered excluded periods and will count towards the length of an employee’s service.

 A probationary employee still has certain rights

-It is important to be aware that the minimum employment period does not grant an unfettered right to terminate an employee during that period.
-There are a range of claims, other than unfair dismissal, which a former employee may be able to access irrespective of their length of service.
+The existence of minimum employment periods doesn’t give you a completely unfettered right to terminate an employee during their probation.
+There are a range of claims, other than unfair dismissal, which a former employee may be able to make irrespective of their length of service.

 For example, an employee is not required to have completed any minimum period of employment in order to lodge a claim under the general protection provisions under the FWA.
-In short, if they’re on probation an employee is protected from unlawful action being taken in relation to the exercise of workplace rights, engaging in industrial activities and discrimination in the workplace.
+In short, if they’re on probation an employee is still protected from unlawful action being taken in relation to the exercise of workplace rights, engaging in industrial activities, and discrimination in the workplace.

 What does this mean for your business?

-Whether the employee has completed the minimum employment period should not be your only consideration in determining whether termination is appropriate.
+Whether or not your employee has completed the minimum employment period shouldn’t be your only consideration in deciding whether termination is appropriate.
 As an employer, you need to be aware that the decision to terminate an employee may expose the organisation to significant risk, irrespective of the minimum employment period.
 You’ll greatly reduce this risk, however, if you handle things sensitively, professionally, and comply with the law.

 Do you need more information regarding the minimum period of employment in your business?
 Are you thinking of terminating the services of an employee on probation?
-HR Assured offers a complete people management solution where, as part of the package, you get access to expert advice, 24/7, from our team of qualified and experienced workplace relations consultants whenever you need it.
+We offer a complete people management solution where, as part of the package, you get access to expert advice, 24/7, from our team of qualified and experienced workplace relations consultants.